cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 Under the hood, for every `Dockerfile` that is needed to be built, Cirrus CI will create a Docker Builder task as a dependency.
 You will see such `build_docker_image_HASH` tasks in the UI.

-!!! warning "Danger of using `COPY` and `ADD` instructions"
+??? warning "Danger of using `COPY` and `ADD` instructions"
-    Cirrus doesn't include files added or copied into a container image in the cache key.
-This means that for a public repository a potential bad actor can create a PR with malicious scripts included into a container, wait for it to be cached and then reset the PR so it looks harmless.
+    Cirrus only includes files directly added or copied into a container image in the cache key.
+But Cirrus is not  recursively waking contents of folders that are being included into the image.
+This means that for a public repository a potential bad actor can create a PR with malicious scripts included into a container, wait for it to be cached and then reset the PR, so it looks harmless.

+    Please try to only `COPY` files by full path, e.g.:

+    ```Dockerfile
+    FROM python:3

+    COPY requirements.txt /tmp/
+    RUN pip install --requirement /tmp/requirements.txt
+    ```

 ??? info "Using with private GKE clusters"
     To use `dockerfile` with `gke_container` you first need to create a VM with Docker installed within your GCP project.